English

 4. Recording the audio

-Once you have gone through the necessary testing, it is time to record the audio.
-This should be done in a professional studio.
+Once you have gone through the necessary testing, it's time to record the audio.
 If you are a good speaker you can do it yourself.
-Alternatively you can find actors who is able to help you out.
+Alternatively you can find actors or use our AI to do the speak – on all major languages people can't hear it's a computer.

 5. Publish your tour